-Recently, I was sent a box of Ambronite to review.
-It’s a drinkable meal made with organic, whole food ingredients that is advertised to curb hunger and keep you energized and satisfied for 4-5 hours.
+Disclosure: I was sent a box of Ambronite to review.
+It’s a drinkable meal made with organic, whole food ingredients that are advertised to curb hunger and keep you energized and satisfied for 4-5 hours.

 Ambronite is Vegan, created with clean ingredients and nutritionally balanced for the best metabolic response.
 I’ve got a hell of a metabolism (thankfully), so if this shake kept me full I was going to be impressed.
 Here’s the breakdown of the nutrients in the shake: